ArnoldPires/node.js/README.md

 In the folder create any file like this: "name.ejs"

+Go back to terminal and type " npm install ejs --save"

 Get out of that folder and create a file called "app.js" in the root folder

 To get things to work, you need to add code into the app.js file.